ts-kontakt/df2tables/README.md

 ) -> str
 ```

-Generates minimal HTML content suitable for embedding in Flask, Django, or other web framework templates.
+Generates minimal HTML content suitable for embedding in Flask or other web framework templates.
 This function:
 - Returns only the table markup and JavaScript data bindings
 - Excludes full HTML document structure (no `<html>`, `<head>`, `<body>` tags)
-- Dynamically loads all external dependencies (jQuery, DataTables, ColumnControl, styles) via JavaScript
+- **Important**: Does NOT automatically load jQuery or DataTables libraries - you must include these dependencies in your host page
 - Perfect for embedding interactive data previews in existing web applications

 **Parameters:**